pixyzehn/pixyzehn.com/_posts/2016-09-25-migration-memo-from-swift2-to-swift3.0.md

 I did migration from Swift2 to Swift3.0 in my app called [Esafeed](https://itunes.apple.com/us/app/esafeed-for-esa.io/id1111901482?mt=8){:target="_blank"}.
 I'll take a note for future myself and may be others.
 I hope it'll be useful for you.

 In my opinion, if your app is small compared to other apps, it may be better to skip `Swift2.3`.
 In short, use `Swift3.0`.
-At first, I'm afraid of skipping `Swift2.3`, but it's easier more than I thought.
+At first, I'm afraid of skipping `Swift2.3`, but it's easier than I thought.
 Give it a try!

 The following steps are just 12 steps toward Migration to Swift3.0.
 Let's go at ease.